domsson/fakesteak/README.md

 It looks like `tmatrix` is the most efficient regarding CPU time, but also uses the most amount of memory amongst the C/C++ implementations. `cmatrix` and `charrain` seem to perform very similar in the CPU department, but `charrain` only uses a fraction of the memory.
 As expected, `unimatrix` uses the most CPU and memory.

-Note, however, the shortcomings in features, portability and terminal compatibilty that `charrain` has compared to the other three.
+Note, however, `charrain`s shortcomings in features and portability compared to the other three.